MAVRICK-1/juju-linuxaid-demo/TALK.md

-# Kubernetes Is Not a Platform: Building One with Juju + LinuxAid
+# Kubernetes Is Not a Platform: Building One with Juju

-**Presentation Overview**
-Speaker: Rishi Mondal — SRE at Obmondo | CNCF KubeStellar Maintainer | Docker Captain

 ---